m1nhn/roundcube-password-decryptor/README.md

 This is a simple PHP script to decrypt encrypted Roundcube passwords, typically found in session data or user preferences.

-> 🛡️ This tool is for **educational, forensic, or incident response purposes only**.
-Do not use it on systems you do not own or have explicit permission to audit.

 ---